 Traven Rice (Co-founder/Arts & Culture Editor) is an award-winning filmmaker and theatrical director.
 You can visit her film and theatrical web site here.

-Jennifer Strom (Associate Editor) has worked as an investigative reporter and editor at daily and alternative newspapers for two decades.
+Jennifer Strom (Associate Editor/ Food Editor) has worked as an investigative reporter and editor at daily and alternative newspapers for two decades.
 Prior to joining The Lo-Down, she was the managing editor of North Carolina’s Independent Weekly, where her work was recognized by numerous awards.
 Email her here.